-Navigating who is eligible and how to receive a vaccine right now is very challenging.
-Several locations may be offering vaccine, as vaccines become available to them.
+Navigating who is eligible and how to receive a vaccine can be challenging.
+Several locations offer vaccines to various groups, as vaccines become available to them.

 Hospitals and clinics

-- Mayo Clinic: Currently offering vaccinations to empaneled patients over the age of 75.
-Patients will be contacted directly.
+- Mayo Clinic: Patients will be contacted directly.

-- Olmsted Medical Center: Currently offering vaccinations to patients over the age of 80.
-Patients will be contacted directly.
+- Olmsted Medical Center: Patients will be contacted directly.

-- Rochester Clinic: Currently offering vaccinations to patients over the age of 65.
-Patients will be contacted directly.
+- Rochester Clinic: Patients will be contacted directly.

-Olmsted County Public Health: Currently working with employers to vaccinate staff and residents within the Phase 1A categories, E-12 staff with student contact, and child care providers.
+Olmsted County Public Health: Continue to work with employers to vaccinate staff and prioritize based on the identified essential workers within the various Phases.
+Employers are contacted when vaccine is available and staff register for appointments using a secure link.
 Not vaccinating individuals at this time; individuals will be contacted by their health care provider when they are eligible.

 Please do NOT contact your health care provider or public health about receiving the vaccine.

 Local pharmacies: Use the Vaccine Connector to find locations in this area.

 - State of Minnesota’s COVID-19 Community Vaccination Program (CVP): The state of Minnesota is using a random selection process to schedule appointments at our community vaccination sites.
 If you signed up for pre-registration in the past and have not yet been randomly selected, you will continue to have the opportunity to be chosen to make an appointment for a vaccine at one of the community vaccination sites across the state.
 Individuals who are currently eligible can now sign up with the COVID-19 Vaccine Connector.
 The connector will help you find out when, where, and how to get your vaccine.

 Please be patient and remember that demand for vaccine far exceeds supply.